Skip to main content

 When the server starts, validate that the node-id is as expected, then change the roster of any SC namespace intending to include this server.

-For each namespace where you desire strong consistency, add strong-consistency true and default-ttl 0 to the namespace stanza.
+For each namespace where you desire SC, add strong-consistency true and default-ttl 0 to the namespace stanza.
+This configuration requires server 7.0 or later.

 namespace test {